LionelDraghi/smk/docs/cmd_line.md

 ```

-Usage : smk Command [Options]* [Smkfile]
+Usage : smk Command [Options]* [Smkfile][:target]

-Usual use example:
+Use example :
-   when run the first time:
+   when run the first time   : smk MyBuild.txt
-   > smk MyBuild.txt
-   and then just:
-   > smk
-   to rebuild
+   and then,to rebuild, just : smk
+   to run a specific target  : smk MyBuild.txt:target
+   or just                   : smk :target

 Commands :
    build        : run the build